Brandon541/Brandon541/README.md

 - 👋 Hi, I’m @Brandon541
 - 👀 I’m interested in learning more about python, bash, and cybersecurity
-- 🌱 I’m currently learning cybersecurity at the Flatiron School
 - 📫 How to reach me linkedin.com/brandonfoster541

 <!---